mdancho84/mdancho84.github.io/_posts/2023-03-01-the-daa-method.md

 But, the key change was building my first business automation.
 (If you haven’t guessed it yet, the 2nd “A” in D.A.A. is for Automation.

-Automation was the key to getting their buy-in.
+Automation was the key to gaining their buy-in.

 It’s because the business automation turned into...